yvvki/bunup/docs/docs/builtin-plugins/copy.md

 # Copy

 The copy plugin copies files and directories to your build output.
-It supports glob patterns, direct folder copying, and can copy to specific destinations or rename files and folders.
+It supports glob patterns, direct folder copying, file transformation with filename changes, and can copy to specific destinations or rename files and folders.

 ## Basic Usage